pputz/jku-quant-methods/course_description/sylabus_ss15.md

 ## Seminar Description

 This seminar will follow a modern data science approach.
+We will use R -- one of the most popular statistical programming languages -- hands-on throughout the course.
 You will learn how to apply statistical methods to practical research questions in management.
-You will understand the importance of reproducible research, use the programming language R hands-on, and create reproducible reports and presentations.
+You will understand the importance of reproducible research and create reproducible reports and presentations.

 ## Entry Requirements

 - 18 ECTS credits in Strategic Management, Marketing, Organization, Human Resources & Change Management, Financial and Managerial Accounting.
 - Basic understanding of quantitative research methods is highly recommended but not required.
+- Programming skills are not required.
+However, you need to be prepared to write short computer scripts in R.

 ## Contents